mrutkows/ow-kn-demo/README.md

 - Tekton build for OW runtimes
 - "Kind' Routing
   - OW using Knative,
-  - V8 Isolages, Firecracker (concurrency), 10K NodeJS invocations in one Container
+  - V8 Isolates, Firecracker (concurrency), e.g., 10K NodeJS invocations in one Container
 - Scheduling (pluggable),
   - for general case (FaaS)
   - Custom schedulers (for dedicated use cases)